jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-of internal actors underscores the potential consequences of employee carelessness, with Errors accounting for the majority of breaches.Owning up to your mistakes in publicDue to some of our new data contributors reporting on mandatory breach disclosures, there was an ascendency of the Miscellaneous
+of internal actors underscores the potential consequences of employee carelessness, with Errors accounting for the majority of breaches.
+Owning up to
+your mistakes
+in public
+Due to some of our new data
+contributors reporting on mandatory breach disclosures, there was an ascendency of the Miscellaneous